 - Henri Laur Former Head of Processing of ERS-1 SAR data.

 AMI is a SAR (Synthetic Aperture Radar) instrument, built by MMS (Matra Marconi Space), France.
-Two separate radars are incorporated within the AMI, a SAR for `Image and Wave mode' operation, and a scatterometer (SCAT) for `Wind mode' operation.
+Two separate radars are incorporated within the AMI, a SAR for the "Image and Wave mode" operation, and a scatterometer (SCAT) for the "Wind mode" operation.
 This instrument can operate in either one of the following modes: 11)

 1) AMI in Imaging mode.
 Measurement in C-band (frequency = 5.3 GHz (equivalent to 5.66 cm wavelength), bandwidth = 15.55 MHz; polarization = Linear Vertical (LV); PRF range = 1640-1720 Hz in 2 Hz steps; long pulse = 37.12 µs; compressed pulse = 64 ns; peak power = 4.8 kW; antenna size =10 m x 1 m; look angle = 23º; radiometric resolution = 5 Bit on raw data (SAR mode), which corresponds to about 30 m spatial resolution; swath width = 100 km.
 Data rate = 105 Mbit/s.

 Imaging mode operating time per orbit = 12 minutes ((12% duty cycle) including four minutes in eclipse).
-The SAR's high-resolution in the range direction is achieved by phase coding the transmit pulse with a linear chirp and compressing the echo by matched filtering; range resolution being determined by means of the pulse travel time; and the azimuth resolution is achieved by recording the phase as well as the amplitude of the echoes along the flight path.
+The SAR's high resolution in the range direction is achieved by phase coding the transmit pulse with a linear chirp and compressing the echo by matched filtering; range resolution is determined through the pulse travel time; the azimuth resolution is achieved by recording the phase as well as the amplitude of the echoes along the flight path.

 SAR Imaging mode

 PRF (Pulse Repetition Frequency)

 LOS (Local Oscillator Signal)

 5176 to 7442 MHz